Why are there so many cases against lawyers for contempt of court?

 Helen’s disciplinary and regulatory practice is primarily focused on lawyers, accountants and auditors.
 She is recommended in the Legal 500 for her disciplinary work.
 Comments in the directories include “she knows her stuff in regulatory issues like no one else and adds a lot of value”, and “hardworking, good with clients and has a good grasp of the detail”.

 Helen has been involved in cases before the major accountancy regulators and the Solicitors Disciplinary Tribunal.
-Until it was disbanded in 2020 she was a member of the Bar Standards Board’s Panel of Prosecuting Counsel and still prosecutes cases for the BSB on an ad hoc basis.
+Until it was disbanded in 2020 she was a member of the Bar Standards Board’s Panel of Prosecuting Counsel.

 Featured Regulatory & Disciplinary cases